camunda/camunda-docs-manual/content/reference/embedded-forms/controls/date-inputs.md

 Additional attributes of the input element:

-* `datepicker-popup="yyyy-MM-dd'T'HH:mm:ss"`: This attribute sets the format of the date which is returned by the datepicker.
+* `uib-datepicker-popup="yyyy-MM-dd'T'HH:mm:ss"`: This attribute sets the format of the date which is returned by the datepicker.
 It must be the ISO Date Format.
 * `is-open="dateFieldOpened"`: This attribute contains the name of the variable, which indicates the open status of the datepicker.
 It must be the same variable, which is set to